Details: September 7-10; $295

 Parents are free to choose as many activities to participate in or as few.
 We understand that sometimes the time away is simply what is needed.
 A Licensed Professional Counselor will be leading a group session on grief that is highly encouraged for all parents to participate in.

-The $250 non-refundable cost includes all lodging with beautiful accommodations at the Iron Horse Inn Bed & Breakfast, programming costs(includes all materials for remembrance activities, rituals, and Licensed Professional Counselor) as well as 7 meals.
+The $295 non-refundable cost includes all lodging with beautiful accommodations at The Farmstead, a Texas Sized Luxury Estate, programming costs(includes all materials for remembrance activities, rituals, and Licensed Professional Counselor) as well as 7 meals.
 The only thing that is not covered is the cost of whatever the parent/s decide to do during the free night.

 Due to a generous grant a large part of the retreat cost is being underwritten.
 This retreat has been generously underwritten by the Poché Family and Shell Oil in memory of Karyn Poché.
 Karyn is the oldest of three daughters.
 Her parents describe her in these words, “Karyn’s greatest quality displaying her inner beauty was her compassion.
 She loved helping people and making people happy.
 She saw the goodness in everyone, especially when no one else could.
 She was a completely selfless young lady, who strived to bring others happiness through laughter, as Karyn was quite a prankster.
 Everyone that knew Karyn loved her.
 She had a way of connecting with everyone she met, both young and old.
 She adored children and considered a future as a Neonatal Intensive Care Nurse or a Licensed Clinical Social Worker so she could help children who suffer.
 Her greatest act of selflessness was making the decision to become an organ donor when she got her drivers permit – truly demonstrating her compassion for others.
 Karyn suffered in silence while bringing others joy.”